Alinnageh12/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] FIFO cost of goods sold will be the same as in a periodic inventory system.
 - [ ] Average costs are based entirely on unit cost simple averages.
-- [ ] LIFO cost of goods sold will be the same as in a periodic inventory system.
+- [×] LIFO cost of goods sold will be the same as in a periodic inventory system.
-- [x] A new average is calculated under the average cost method after each sale.
+- [ ] A new average is calculated under the average cost method after each sale.

 I'm not 100% sure on this.